karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 Only `game.odin` and `math.odin` are required to compile the game DLL.
 You can delete the other `.odin` files in the root directrory of the repository if you wish.
 They are there because they contain things I often use in all projects.
 Most of them have a description at the top of the file, explaining what it contains.

+## Atlas builder

+The `atlas_builder` subfolder contains a program that builds a texture atlas from separate aseprite and png files.
+You can look in `build_hot_reload.bat` for more info on how to enable it.
+The atlas builder outputs both an atlas PNG file as well as an `atlas.odin` file that contains metadata about where in the atlas the images are.

 ## Demo video

 I did a stream where I prototype a game by starting from scratch with this template.
 You can watch it here: https://www.youtube.com/watch?v=cl8EOjOaoXc It is very long, but it's mostly the front part that is interesting with regards to how to use this template.